gwilken/ariadne-io/README.md

 ## Electric Motor

-* I removed the original Atomic 4 gasoline engine and replaced it with an Electric Yacht electric motor.
-It's powered by a 48 volt battery bank created by wiring 4 235 amp/hour batteries in series.
-Each battery has it's own separate sensor.
+After a number of strandings, leaks, fires, and near sinkings, I finally removed the original Atomic 4 gasoline engine and replaced it with an electric motor.
+Electric Yacht sent me a 10kw 48 volt motor kit that I promptly set about trying to hack in to.
+To run the thing, a 48 volt battery bank is created by wiring four 235 amp/hour batteries in series.
+Each battery has it's own separate sensor which helps keep track of the balance of voltages.
+If they get too far out of whack with each other charging capacity and life expectancy can suffer.

+Starboard side motor batteries.
 ![motor](/public/images/ariadne-batts.jpeg)

-The system comes with a wired display which plugs into the motor controller.
-While wiring it up, I discovered a second, unused communications port.
-There is nothing a nerd loves more then an open comm port.
+The system came with a wired display that mounts in the cockpit and plugs into the motor controller.
+While wiring it up, It's hard to miss the second, unused communications port.
+Is there nothing that piques a nerd's interest more then an open comm port?
+I think not!
+So I set about trying to extract some data from it.
+It proved to be a lot easier than I thought.

 ![motor](/public/images/IMG_0026.jpeg)

 The physical electrical interface is RS-485.
-I was able to hack together a home made cable and start getting data into Node.js via the Serialport module.
+I was able to hack together a home made cable from the plug end of an extra broken motor monitor I had and a USB to RS-485 cable I found on Amazon.
+Using the Serialport module for Node, getting data worked just fine.

 ![motor](/public/images/IMG_0029.jpeg)